3 Maoists killed, policeman injured during exchange of fire in Odisha's Kalahandi | Law-Order

 - India

+The incident took place in the morning when a combing operation was underway near Tapareng-Ludengarh reserve forest, he said.

-“Three Maoists have been killed a DSP rank officer has suffered injuries in the exchange of fire,” DGP Sunil K Bansal said.
+“Three Maoists have been killed a DSP rank officer has suffered injuries in the exchange of fire,” DGP Sunil K Bansal told PTI.

-The injured policeman was rushed to Bhima Bhoi Medical College & Hospital in Bolangir, he said.
+The policeman, who suffered bullet injuries in the leg, was rushed to Bhima Bhoi Medical College & Hospital in Bolangir, he said.

+The injured officer is out of danger and he is being brought to Bhubaneswar for better treatment, Bansal said.

-The combing operation is still underway in the forest areas along the border of Kalahandi-Kandhamal districts, the DGP said.
+The combing operation is still underway in the forest areas along the border of Kalahandi-Kandhamal districts, the DGP said, adding, one AK-47 rifle was also recovered from the encounter site, indicating that the deceased could include an Area Committee Member (ACM) of the outlawed CPI (Maoist).

+The Maoists have been observing a week-long mass outreach programme ‘Jana Adhikar Abhijan’ from May 8, and the operation was launched in view of the campaign, police said.

+The Odisha Police has sounded an alert in bordering areas of the state following Tuesday’s incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)